-Some systems will undergo a transition to a vastly more predictable experience of time in which e is constant and θ changes with nearly constant angular velocity.
-For a system in this boring, stationary regime, time is experienced not in a linear fashion, but rather as periodic, because the only internal state that varies is θ .
-As a consequence of time translation symmetry, the system will have no awareness of a global past or future; instead, the system will only be aware of local progression of θ states.
+Some systems will undergo a transition to a vastly more predictable experience of time in which e is constant and $\theta$ changes with nearly constant angular velocity.
+For a system in this boring, stationary regime, time is experienced not in a linear fashion, but rather as periodic, because the only internal state that varies is $\theta$ .
+As a consequence of time translation symmetry, the system will have no awareness of a global past or future; instead, the system will only be aware of local progression of $\theta$ states.

 We can also consider how the system experiences net forces in this state.
-Consider that φ forces influence phase velocity $d\theta/dt = \theta'$, and because the system is in a stable steady state, both e and θ' are at stable equilibria.
-This entails that the net external e and φ forces experienced average to zero.
+Consider that $\phi$ forces influence phase velocity $d\theta/dt = \theta'$ , and because the system is in a stable steady state, both e and $\theta'$ are at stable equilibria.
+This entails that the net external e and $\phi$ forces experienced by the system average to zero.
 Yet there are fluctuations in all systems and in the surroundings, and so the net force on any given system will fluctuate and perturb the system from its equilibrium.
-The system will experience a force which counteracts the perturbations of θ' and e.
+The system will experience a force which counteracts the perturbations of $\theta'$ and e.
 The stronger the fluctuations, the greater the perturbations, the more noticeable the stabilizing force.
-Because interference manifests as a perturbation of θ' and e, a system experiences interference as a perturbation from and subsequent return to an equilibrium.
+Because interference manifests as a perturbation of $\theta'$ and e, a system experiences interference as a perturbation from and subsequent return to an equilibrium-in other words, the system experiences confinement to a particular region of its state space.

 The typically uneventful e-epoch does not persist indefinitely.
 In canonical trajectories, the system experiences intermittent abrupt transitions to new steady states.
-The transition is too fast to experience.
+The transition is too fast to experience as temporally non-uniform.
 So as far as the system is concerned, its e state changes instantaneously.
 This also renders any global experience of time problematic to define.
 In normal circumstances the timing of the transitions cannot be anticipated.
 Hence the system cannot predict when these catastrophic state changes occur.
-In contrast to the e state, the systems experiences no evidence of discontinuity in θ .
+In contrast to the e state, the system experiences no evidence of discontinuity in $\theta$ .
 Hence the experience of the system over a canonical utterance trajectory depends on which internal state variable we consider.
-The phase θ rotates uniformly, with small perturbations of θ' .
+The phase $\theta$ variable rotates uniformly, with small perturbations of $\theta'$ .
 This is an invariant experience.
-The excitation e remains constant most of the time but intermittently jumps to new states.
+The excitation e variable remains constant most of the time but intermittently jumps to new values.